<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Introducing StrongDM for Security Incident Response

-StrongDM is a Dynamic Access Management (DAM) platform that centralizes privileged access for all technical users to every database, server, cluster and cloud resources in your infrastructure.
+StrongDM is a Zero Trust Privileged Access Management (PAM) platform that centralizes privileged access for all technical users to every database, server, cluster and cloud resources in your infrastructure.
 Every activity and query is logged for complete monitoring and observability, so you have fast and accurate answers during incident investigations and audit reviews.

 Key features and capabilities relevant to incident response